Health: 5 commonly used medical instruments and their history

-Google remembers French physician René Laennec, considered the inventor of the stethoscope with a special doodle commemorating him on his 235th birth anniversary.
+On the 236th birth anniversary of French physician René Laennec, considered the inventor of the stethoscope with a special doodle commemorating him on

 René Laennec stumbled upon the design of the stethoscope while treating a female patient in 1816 at the Necker-Enfants Malades Hospital in Paris.